 - One time in the gym doesn’t matter.
 Go 3x per week for a year.

 - One blog post doesn’t matter.
-Write every day and publish a 2000-word post every week.
+Write every day and publish a 2000-word post every other week.

 - One week of dieting doesn’t matter.
 Change the foods you eat… forever.